-State Homeland Security Program Grant
+State Homeland Security Program Grant (SHSP)

 The SHSP grants provide funding to address high-priority preparedness gaps across all FEMA core capabilities and mission areas that support terrorism preparedness.
 The optimized delivery of core capabilities requires a combined effort of multiple organizations and levels of government, from federal to local.
 Texas applies a regional approach to develop recommendations for funding projects to reach its preparedness goals.
 Each council of governments receives an allocation for projects addressing terrorism risks within their region.

-Go to the management portal at eGrants.gov.texas.gov
+Go to the management portal at eGrants.gov.texas.gov.

 Proposed projects shall address identified threats or hazards in the CAPCOG Threat and Hazard Identification and Risk Assessment (THIRA), core capability gaps as identified in the regional State Preparedness Report, demonstrate a regional approach, and may either sustain, build, or expand existing homeland security programs.

 Submitted applications are peer reviewed and ranked for recommendation by CAPCOG Homeland Task Force subcommittees.
 The task force then prioritizes the projects and makes a recommendation to the CAPCOG Executive Committee which submits a finalized priority list to the OOG.
 All applications are subject to final approval by the OOG’s Homeland Security Grant Division.